NEXT UP ON this.

 Whether you need to reference a book or a website, it’s important to get your Harvard referencing style right for your assignments.
 Below are links to the main Deakin resources you’ll need, plus a helpful step-by-step guide on how to do Harvard referencing and some accompanying FAQs and examples.

 Learning how to do Harvard referencing styles and formats can be tough.
 These tips will help to ensure you get your Harvard referencing right each and every time.

-The main tools you need to format your assignment using Harvard referencing are:
+The main tool you need to format your assignment using Harvard referencing is:

 Harvard referencing is a style of referencing used to cite sources of information.
 Sometimes referred to as the author/date citation system, Harvard referencing is an integral part of academic writing, primarily used by university students in essays.
 Its origins date back to the late 19th century, when a Harvard professor used this referencing style in a paper he wrote about garden slugs.